gnikolovski/behance_block/README.txt

 ----------------

 1. Create a basic page.
-2. Add a Behance API block to this page.
+2. Add a Behance Block to this page by going to "Structure" -> "Block layout" and then click on the Place block button.

 AUTHOR